On groups with Schottky set boundary: One component in the incidence graph

 \section{One component in the incidence graph}

 Here we prove Theorem \ref{thm:one}:

 \begin{thmone} Let $\mathcal{S}$ be a topological Schottky set with $\mathcal{S} = \partial(G, \mathcal{P})$.

 When the incidence graph $\Gamma(\mathcal{S})$ has one component, then $G$ is virtually a free product of a free group $F_n$ of rank $n\geq 0$ and some finite index subgroups of groups in $\mathcal{P}$.
-Moreover, if $G$ is finitely generated, its action is faithful and orientation preserving, then $G$ is covered by a geometrically finite Kleinian group $K$.
+Moreover, its action is faithful and orientation preserving, and $G$ is covered by a geometrically finite Kleinian group $K$. \end{thmone}